imperfectlink/PowerProps/docs/source/uses.rst

 Modifiers
 ~~~~

 Right click on a value field in a modifier and choose Drive With Property.
-This will create a driver and a property that controls the corresponding value.
+This will create a driver and a property that controls the corresponding settings.
 For example controlling the size number of segments in a bevel.

 Geometry Nodes
 ~~~~